Table of Contents

 Practicalities: How to Test

-We have designed our service to be as practical and stress-free as possible for our UK customers.
 If you want to see how at-home sampling works before ordering, our Finger-Prick Collection Kits page explains the basics.

 Sample Collection